Münster University physicists working on developing a computer modelled on a brain

 Prof. Pernice, what distinguishes the technology you’re aiming to develop from conventional computers?

 We’re trying to solve a particular problem that today’s computers have, one that is rooted in their architecture.
 In most computers, and in line with the Von Neumann principle, the processor is separate from the storage facility.
 If something needs to be computed, data have to be shifted back and forth.
 The process is relatively slow and uses up energy.
 This is why the clock rate in computers – in other words, the speed at which data are processed – has hardly increased in the last ten years.
 Instead, several processors are connected with one another to build so-called multicore systems.
-In contrast to this, computing and data storage in the brain occur in the same place, by means of neurones.
+In contrast to this, computing and data storage in the brain occur in the same place, by means of neurons.
 These are very highly networked, which is helpful for solving certain problems.
 The brain is brilliant, for example, at recognizing images or patterns.
 For a normal computer, on the other hand, this is difficult because the data always have to be compared with one another.
 In our project what we’re aiming at is to develop so-called neuromorphic computer architectures which are modelled on the human brain and can merge processor and data storage into one entity.

 To develop this new technology you need, among other things, artificial nerve cells and synapses – in other words, "switching points" between the nerve cells.
 Will the computer of the future be an artificial brain?